assafi2/OmahaHiLo/README.md

    one pair,
    high-card.

-while there is NO difrentiations by suits (no suit cosidered better then the other) and there is a preferance for HIGHER CARDS VALUES
+while there is NO difrentiations by suits (no suit cosidered better then the other) and there IS a preferance for higher cards values

 for "low hands" winning and other relevant rules, please review the parts (within the next link) : Omaha Hi-Lo Basic Rules ,Omaha Hi-Lo Rules - The Showdown ,Omaha Hi-Lo Poker Hand Rules